-The Black Caps are in England, with their clash against India in the final of the World Test Championship only three weeks away.
+The Black Caps are in England, preparing for their clash against India in the final of the World Test Championship.
 Which side has the edge?
-Michael Appleton breaks down the stats.
+Writing ahead of the series against England, Michael Appleton breaks down the stats.

 The Black Caps have arrived in England for what some consider their most important tour in a generation.
 This starts with the first of two tests against England at Lord’s from next Wednesday, June 2.
 Then, over five days in Southampton from June 18, they have the chance to become the inaugural world test champions.
 Will they take it?